GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 <img width="1680" alt="Cloud9 5" src="https://user-images.githubusercontent.com/37382927/97387521-634a3980-1893-11eb-9b67-5d5e198de5a9.png">

-4. Create a new Lambda Function which will receive the stream of tweets via Kinesis Firehose and then send to Comprehend. <br>
+4. Create a new Lambda Function which will receive the stream of tweets via Kinesis Firehose and then send to Comprehend.
 Use the following configuration: <br>

     - Choose the option: Author from Scratch
     - Name the function the same as the Cloud9 instance name set up in Step 3 (in this example: <i>twitterbot</i>).